HB-4668

 Plain Language

-Large developers must produce, implement, follow, and conspicuously publish a safety and security protocol that addresses critical risks as defined by statute.
-If the protocol is materially modified, the modifications must be published within 30 days.
-The protocol must be publicly accessible on the developer's website.
-This is a continuing obligation — the developer must not only write and publish the protocol but actively follow it.
+Large developers must produce, implement, comply with, and publicly publish a safety and security protocol that addresses critical risks (CBRN weapons, cyberattacks, autonomous criminal conduct) as defined by section 5.
+If the protocol is materially modified, the changes must be conspicuously published within 30 days.
+This is a continuous operating obligation — the developer must both follow and publish the protocol, not merely document it.

 Statutory Text